hpe-dev-incubator/hpe-dev-portal/content/blog/exposing-an-application-using-ingress-and-tls-termination-on-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 ![](/img/tls-termination-s.png)

-Despite the complexities, the exposure of applications in K8s over HTTPS is achievable with the appropriate tools and utilities within the HPE GreenLake for Private Cloud Enterprise.
+Despite the complexities, the exposure of applications in K8s over HTTPS is achievable using Ingress and TLS termination with a list of appropriate tools and utilities d﻿eployed in the HPE GreenLake for Private Cloud Enterprise.

 ### Prerequisites

 Before starting, make sure you have the following: